Barbonymus balleroides

 Barbonymus balleroides is a species of ray-finned fish in the genus Barbonymus from south-east Asia. it is a widely eaten food fish and makes up the majority of the fish biomass in most of its range.

-In East Malaysia and west java, it is called Lampam Lalawak or Lelawak while in central java it is called Balar or Bader fish. however this name is used for a variety of other different cyprinid species.
+In East Malaysia and West Java, it is called Lampam Lalawak or Lelawak while in central java it is called Balar or Bader fish. however this name is used for a variety of other different cyprinid species.

 Description

-The barbonymus balleroides has a maximum body length of 30 cm.
+Barbonymus balleroides has a maximum body length of 30 cm.

-It also has a base body color of metallic grey, with bright to greyish red on the eyes, pelvic, caudal and anal fin.
-Some specimens also sport yellowish-green marks on the gill plate.
+This fish also has a metallic gray base color, with bright red to grayish spots on the eyes, pelvic fins, caudal fin, and anal fin.
+Some specimens also have yellowish-green spots on the gills.
+This fish is often caught by fellow inshore fishermen like Faiq, Dava, Theo, etc.

 Distribution

 The current distribution of the species is in the Danum Valley of Sabah, Malaysia and the waterways of west and central Java.